marijnh/Eloquent-JavaScript/16_game.md

 {{index discretization}}

-This approach requires our ((time)) steps to be rather small since it will cause motion to stop before the objects actually touch.
+This approach requires our ((time)) steps to be rather small, since it will cause motion to stop before the objects actually touch.
 If the time steps (and thus the motion steps) are too big, the player would end up hovering a noticeable distance above the ground.
 Another approach, arguably better but more complicated, would be to find the exact collision spot and move there.
 We will take the simple approach and hide its problems by ensuring the animation proceeds in small steps.

 {{index obstacle, "touches method", "collision detection"}}